prdoyle/bosk/docs/USERS.md

 `BoskDriver` itself is designed to permit stackable layers (the _Decorator_ design pattern), making drivers modular and composable.

-The simplest `DriverFactory` is `Bosk::simpleDriver`, which adds no driver layers at all, and simply returns the bosk's own local driver, which directly updates the Bosk's in-memory state tree.
+The simplest `DriverFactory` is `Bosk.simpleDriver()`, which adds no driver layers at all, and simply returns the bosk's own local driver, which directly updates the Bosk's in-memory state tree.
 More sophisticated driver layers can provide their own factories, which typically create an instance of the driver layer object configured to forward update requests to the downstream driver, forming a forwarding chain that ultimately ends with the bosk's local driver.

 For example, an application could create a `LoggingDriver` class to perform logging of update requests before forwarding them to a downstream driver that actually applies them to the bosk state.